 - 1 Tablespoon garlic minced

-- Combine all ingredients for the marinade in a gallon zip top bag.
+- Marinate the turkey.
+Combine all ingredients for the marinade in a gallon zip top bag.
 Place the turkey breasts in the marinade and toss gently to coat.
 Refrigerate the marinating turkey for at least 8 hours, and no more than 24 hours.

-- Open the lid slowly and place the heat plate over the charcoal.
-Pour the marinade from the turkey into an aluminum pan and set the pan on the heat plate.
-Set the grill grates in place on top of the water pan and the put the turkey breast on the grill grates.
-Close the lid and smoke at 225 degrees for about 2 hours, or until the internal temperature reads 150 degrees (whichever happens first.)
+- Smoke the turkey.
+Remove the turkey breast from the marinade and place it directly on the grill grates.
+Close the lid and smoke at 225 degrees F for about 2 hours, or until the internal temperature reads 150 degrees F (whichever happens first.)